 We know not all marriages make it.
 We know it requires two people to make a marriage work.
 However, we want you to have hope, no matter where you are in your journey.
 Your circumstances may change but your God has not changed.
 As you face mountains in your life and marriage, keep your eyes on the Mountain Mover.

 We want to thank you for joining us for this series.
 Many of you have told us that you don’t want it to stop.
 We don’t either, honestly.
-We’re happy to announce that we will be starting to do Marriage Monday blog posts again starting this coming Monday.
-In fact, on Monday we’ll be providing a list of all the marriage resources we found helpful in our journey.
+We’re happy to announce that we are now doing our Marriage Monday blog posts again.
 It’s a nice way to wrap up the series and give you resources for the future!
-We are also already beginning to work on the No More Perfect Marriages book and we hope you’ll pick that up when it is released in early 2017.
+Not only that, but the No More Perfect Marriages book is also now available!
+If you’ve found the blog series helpful, you’ll LOVE the book!

 We encourage you to use these posts in your own marriage if you can.
 If you haven’t already, share them with your spouse.
 Use them as a discussion starter for your own relationship.

 If your marriage is hurting, please know we are praying for you.
 If you’ve already sent us an email, we’ve already prayed for you by name.
-If you haven’t and would like us to be praying for you, you can send us a confidential email at jillsavagespeaking (at) heartsathome.org.
+If you haven’t and would like us to be praying for you, you can send us a confidential email at jill (at) jillsavage.org.

 “Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.”

 There are no perfect marriages, but there is a God who wants to “perfect” us through this thing called marriage.